knative-extensions/security-guard/KUBERNETES.md

 ## Installing in Kind

-See the [installation script](./hack/kind/deployDevOnly.sh) for a quick deployment of a secured-hello pod on Kind exemplifying a non production environment (no secrets deployed, no TLS, no auth token used).

-See the [installation script](./hack/kind/deployProduction.sh) for a quick deployment of a secured-hello pod on Kind exemplifying a production environment.
+See the [installation script](./hack/kind/deployKind.sh) for a quick deployment of a secured-hello pod on Kind.

 The installation scripts install guard components and two example services: